ethereum-optimism/optimism/docs/fault-proof-alpha/manual.md

 There are no inputs required for the `resolve` method.
 When successful, a log event is emitted with the game’s final status.

-A helper script, [resolve.sh](../../op-challenger#resolvesh), has been created to easily resolve a game and also provides an example of using `cast` to manually call `resolve` and understand the result.
+The helper script, [resolve.sh](../../op-challenger#resolvesh), can be used to easily resolve a game and also acts as an example of using `cast` to manually call `resolve` and understand the result.